Pay Traffic Ticket in PennsylvaniaPage OverviewSUMMARY: How to Pay a Pennsylvania Traffic Ticket

 - You might get the option to plead to a lesser offense and deal with lesser penalties and fines.
 Usually, a court appearance is required for this possibility.

-- Usually, you can forward or provide in person the full amount (ticket fine plus any surcharges) to the court and the ordeal is over.
+- Usually, you can forward or provide in person the full amount (traffic ticket fine plus any surcharges) to the court and the ordeal is over.

-- Some courts allow drivers to set up a payment plan.
+- Some traffic courts allow drivers to set up a payment plan.

 - You might experience increased auto insurance rates.
 Usually, this depends on your insurance provider, policy terms, and driving history.

-Most courts allow you to pay in person, by mail, or online (using the ePay system or the court’s own system); paying over the phone typically isn’t an option.
+Most courts allow you to pay in person, by mail, or online (using the ePay system or the court's own system); paying by phone typically isn't an option.

-- Younger drivers face license suspension for certain traffic tickets and other violations.
+- Younger drivers face license suspension for certain PA traffic violations.
 Check our Ticket Fines & Penalties section for more details.

 - You'll mostly likely deal with the criminal court, rather than any type of traffic court, if your charge involves driving under the influence (DUI).